 In situations where a person may pose an immediate risk of violence to themselves or others, please call University Police at 1-508-793-7575.

-To report concerning or threatening behavior to the Safety Intervention Team, submit a report using the online reporting tool.
-Alternatively, you may directly contact any member of the Safety Intervention Team (see listing below).
+To report concerning or threatening behavior to the Safety and Threat Assessment Team, submit a report using the online reporting tool.
+Alternatively, you may directly contact any member of the STAT (see listing below).

-As a multi-disciplinary team, the Safety Intervention Team is responsible for receiving and screening reports of actual or potential threats, following up on reported threats through information gathering, assessment and intervention, and ongoing monitoring of same.
+As a multi-disciplinary team, the Safety and Threat Assessment Team is responsible for receiving and screening reports of actual or potential threats, following up on reported threats through information gathering, assessment and intervention, and ongoing monitoring of same.
 Upon receipt of a report, the Safety Intervention Team will convene the appropriate members to discuss the threat and develop a response.